 Dividends can also help you withstand short-term dips in value during a crash, maintaining the overall value of your portfolio.

-If you need to access funds in the short term to take advantage of the next stock market crash, you may want to consider getting a stock loan, where you use a security as collateral.
+If you need to access funds in the short term to take advantage of the next stock market crash, you may want to consider getting a stock loan, where you pledge your stock as security for the loan.
 This lets you access capital, and then pay back the loan to get your securities back (with an increase in value that may come with it).
 For more information about this unique financial vehicle, feel free to get in touch with us!